Lightcast-Global-Innovation/global-smart-dataset/python-client/README.md

-## Global Ligjtcast Smart Dataset Client
+## Global Lightcast Smart Dataset Client

 The goal of this project is to propose a Python Client, easy to use, ready for everyone to access and use in few seconds the Global Lightcast Smart Dataset